nortal/araneaframework/etc/js/validation/Readme.txt

  Date and Time-related validation rules are contained in a separate file: clientside-datetime-form-validation.js
- Some additional convenience utilities required for JWLF-JSP-UI are provided in the file jwlf-jsp-ui-form-validation.js
+ Some additional convenience utilities required for JSP-UI are provided in the file jsp-ui-form-validation.js
  Localized strings used by all the rules are stored in localization.js
- Interface for JWLF-JSP-UI is presented in the file jwlf-jsp-ui.js
+ Interface for JSP-UI is presented in the file jsp-ui.js
  This is also the only file that should be customized on a per-application basis.